ProtoLife/daptics-api/pydocmd/graphql_api.md

 <td valign="top"><a href="#string">String</a>!</td>
 <td>

-The task's type ('space', 'generate', 'finalize', or 'simulate').
+The task's type ('space', 'generate', 'update', or 'simulate').

 </td>
 </tr>